icmx/just-monorepo/SPECS.md

 There are *vehicles* (cars) which can be rented by *persons* (application users).
 Cars are separated by:

-  - Model (it can be only Economy, Confort or Business model)
+  - Model (it can be only Economy, Comfort or Business model)
   - Price (150-300 Currency Units for Economy, 300-1000 CUs for Comfort and 1000-3000 for Business)
   - Rating (from 0.0 to 5.0 stars)